sarvin/Popsgenie/README.md

 ```

 ### Query a single team
 `genie.teams` can query by id or name for a single team.
-A single PopsgenieTeam object is returned in a lsit.
+A single PopsgenieTeam object is returned in a list.

 #### By id